top of page

 Why Is My Deck Post Pushing Up?
 Signs of Structural Deck Failure

-• 3 min read
+• 4 min read

-In Minnesota, this is often caused by frost heave.
+When a deck post starts pushing upward, it’s often due to movement in the ground beneath it.
+In Minnesota, this is frequently caused by frost heave.
 During winter, moisture in the soil freezes and expands.
 As it does, it can push footings and posts upward.
-When things thaw in spring, the ground doesn’t always settle back evenly.
+When spring arrives and things thaw, the ground doesn’t always settle back evenly.

 Common Causes of Deck Post Movement